Brian-Leary/CarND-Capstone/README.md

 This function helps to establish which light states which action the car shall do.

 ### def process_traffic_lights(self):
 This function helps in establishing where the closest visible traffic light is located, if the traffic light exist.
-Once the traffic light is found the function returns the state of that traffic light.

 # Waypoint Updater

+The Waypoint Updater Node purpose is to update the target velocity of each waypoint which bases this information off of the traffic light and obstacle detection data.
+The node takes the data from base_waypoints, current_pose, obstacle_waypoints and traffic_waypoints and publishes these waypoints to the final waypoints.
+The following image below describes these steps.

 <p align="center">
 	<img src="https://github.com/TheAisBack/CarND-Capstone/blob/master/imgs/Waypoint-Updater.png"><br>